 The College of Science (CoS) has identified supporting and stimulating research, especially involving students, as a strategic priority.
 Accordingly, we have implemented a number of programs to facilitate and encourage research activity.
-These programs have been funded through a combination of sources, including RSCA infusion funds [pdf] invested by Provost Feinstein and AVP Stacks, College funds invested by the Dean, and F&A reinvestment.
+These programs have been funded through a combination of sources, including RSCA infusion funds [pdf] invested by Provost Vincent Del Casino and Vice President of Research and Innovation Mohamed Abousalem, College funds invested by the Dean, and F&A reinvestment.

 University RSCA Grants

-Provides an opportunity for faculty to expand their established RSCA in new directions through multidisciplinary collaboration and to sustain these activities in the future through extramural funding.
-A call for this new University program came out in December from the SJSU Division of Research and Innovation, and the due date was February 27, 2020.
-Award notifications will be made by April 10, 2020, and project periods will be May 2020 - July 2021.
+Provides an opportunity for faculty to expand their established RSCA in new directions either as an independent investigator or through collaboration with SJSU or external partners and to sustain these activities in the future through extramural funding.
+The SJSU Division of Research and Innovation emails faculty when a call for these proposals is made.
 Find more information about this grant on Research and Innovation website.

 Just-in-Time Grant Program

-The College of Science provides regular (tenured or tenure-track) faculty with reassigned time for mentoring research students as follows: 0.33 weighted teaching unit (WTU) for each undergraduate research student enrolled in 180 and 0.5 WTU for each graduate research student enrolled in 298, with a maximum of 3 WTUs assignable via this mechanism each semester.
+The College of Science provides regular (tenured or tenure-track) faculty with assigned time for mentoring research students as follows: 0.33 weighted teaching unit (WTU) for each undergraduate research student enrolled in 180 courses and 0.5 WTU for each graduate research student enrolled in 298 courses (or similar graduate research courses appropriate to the department), with a maximum of 3 WTUs assignable via this mechanism each semester.

-The University Faculty RSCA Assigned Time Program is a University program intended to fund un-tenured faculty until the tenure decision, and research active tenured faculty.
-Awardees receive 3 wtus/semester for up to five years based on their application and five-year RSCA Metric Score.
-To apply for this program, faculty must submit an application when the call is issued, and submit their RSCA metric data to the College of Science with the application, and each year for the next four years.
-The CoS metric, version 2.0 is here [pdf].
-The deadline for full applications this year was April 10th, 2020 to the Dean's Office.
+The University Faculty RSCA Assigned Time Program is a University program intended to fund untenured faculty until the tenure decision, and research active tenured faculty.
+Awardees receive 3 WTUs/semester for up to five years based on their application and five-year RSCA Metric Score.
+To apply for this program, faculty must submit an application when the call is issued, and submit their RSCA Metric Data to the College of Science with the application, and each year for the next four years.
+The CoS Metric, version 2.0 is here [pdf].
+The deadline for full applications this year was March 26th, 2021 to the Dean's Office.